gbrault/xfunction/README.md

 Using nrcloudcmd ([see](https://github.com/gbrault/nrcloudcmd)) one can import, modify client html and scripts.
 We hence have a full web-based development tool build upon Node-Red corner stone.

 Moreover,used in conjunction of the functionGlobalContext in the settings.js file, one can virtually access any resources on the target computer from an xfunction node.
-[See](https://nodered.org/docs/configuration) the last paragraph: Node Configuration.
+[See](https://nodered.org/docs/configuration) the last paragraph: Node Configuration to learn how to load some 'require' objects.

 ## Installation
 go on your user node-red root directory (~/.node-red)